Chapter 173-321 WAC

 Why are we doing this rulemaking?

 In 2016, Ecology obtained an independent audit of our Public Participation Grants program.
-The current process requires a
+The current application process

 Ecology will periodically update these web pages to provide up-to-date information about this rulemaking.
 We will notify interested